ninmonkey/NewspaperWebComics/README.md

-# NewspaperWebComics
+# NewspaperWebComics : What is this?

+This collects web-comics to one place.

+# Why?

+I wanted a reader that was automatic, but does **not require a webserver**.

+# features

 if this app breaks, edit config.json with new CSS selectors

-# features

 - add/remove comics by editing config.json , no DOM parsing needed.
 - fetch the last X number of comics for that site